ianstormtaylor/slate/docs/api/nodes/editor.md

 Get the matching node in the branch of the document after a location.

+Note: If you are looking for the next Point, and not the next Node, you are probably looking for the method `Editor.after`

 Options: `{at?: Location, match?: NodeMatch, mode?: 'all' | 'highest' | 'lowest', voids?: boolean}`

 #### `Editor.node(editor: Editor, at: Location, options?) => NodeEntry`